County of Alameda

 Experience:

-The equivalent of one year of full time experience as an Employment Counselor or experience comparable to Employment Counselor.
-(Non-classified includes District Attorney’s Office, Hospital Authority, and the Consolidated Courts.)
+The equivalent of one (1) year of full-time experience as an Employment Counselor or experience comparable to an Employment Counselor.

 Education:

-Equivalent to graduation from an accredited college or university (180 quarter units or 120 semester units), which includes 30 semester or 45 quarter units in social welfare, social/human services, or, public health, sociology, psychology, clinical psychology, counseling or other behavioral science.
+Equivalent to graduation from an accredited college or university (180 quarter units or 120-semester units), which includes 30 semester or 45 quarter units in social welfare, social/human services, public health, sociology, psychology, clinical psychology, counseling, or other behavioral science.

 AND